 Coaching, Sport, Recreation and Fitness Administration Master’s Degree (M.Ed.)

 This degree program is designed to meet the needs of a wide variety of students, who may potentially come from across the array of undergraduate majors and who seek entry into the coaching, sport, recreation and fitness administration career fields.
 All applicants must hold a bachelor’s degree from a regionally accredited college or university, and all applicants are evaluated on an individual basis.
 Our program is an academic/professional development degree.
-It is extremely hands-on, applied and experiential based program, designed to:
+It is an extremely hands-on, applied and experiential-based program, designed to:

 - Increase the knowledge and competencies of each graduate student in his/her chosen area of specialization